Request for Qualifications Search for Master Developer

 DEVELOPMENT TEAM SELECTED

 In January of 2017, the Minneapolis City Council and Minneapolis Park and Recreation Board (MPRB) both acted to select a development team (United Properties with THOR Development and First Avenue Productions) to enter into a collaborative planning process with the City and MPRB, with community input.
-This planning process will be guided by a three-party exclusive rights agreement that is now being negotiated.
+This planning process will be guided by a subsequently approved three-party exclusive rights agreement.

 REQUEST FOR QUALIFICATIONS BACKGROUND